philosodad/com.johnpdaigle/source/complexable/2017-10-09-mock-responses-with-stash.html.markdown

 So a few posts ago, we looked at how to [abstract dependent modules](http://www.johnpdaigle.com/complexable/2016/10/23/mock-modules-and-where-to-find-them.html) in Elixir to make testing easier.
 That post and its [follow up](http://www.johnpdaigle.com/complexable/2016/11/09/real-responses-from-mock-modules.html) attempt to implement a pattern suggested by [Jose Valim](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/), which he called *explicit contract*.
 This pattern has the following characteristics:

-1. The dependent module is wrapped, an interface is created to wrap around it.
+1. An interface module is created to wrap around the dependency.
-1. A test version of the interface is created to handle test responses
+1. A test version of the interface module is created.
 1. Test responses are written in the test interface

-Although, frankly, I think it falls somewhat short of a reasonable implementation of that pattern, because it's just too mocky.
-And we'll continue that half-baked iimplementation in this post, although hopefully in a future post we'll move our implementation into a more correct place.
+Our implementation of this in the [near earth](https://github.com/philosodad/near_earth/tree/mock404) wraps the HTTPoison library.
+There are some issues with this, but before we get to those I want to look at how we're building and retrieving mock responses.
+Right now those responses are built into the test module.

 This post is concerned with moving our test responses out of the test interface module and into the tests themselves.
 This is useful because we don't have to move from file to file while we're working on the tests.
 It should simplify our test code somewhat.